-- R. U.S. direct investment abroad means the ownership or control, directly or indirectly through a foreign affiliate, by one U.S. person of 10 percent or more of the voting securities of an incorporated foreign business enterprise or an equivalent interest in an unincorporated foreign business enterprise, including a branch. - S. U.S. person means any person resident in the United States or subject to the jurisdiction of the United States.
-See III.D. - T. U.S. Reporter means the U.S. person that has direct investment in a foreign business enterprise, including a branch.
+- R. Private Fund refers to the same class of financial entities that must report to the Securities and Exchange Commission as private funds on Form PF: "any issuer that would be an investment company as defined in section 3 of the Investment Company Act of 1940 but for section 3(c)(1) or 3(c)(7) of ... [that] Act." - S. U.S. direct investment abroad means the ownership or control, directly or indirectly through a foreign affiliate, by one U.S. person of 10 percent or more of the voting securities of an incorporated foreign business enterprise or an equivalent interest in an unincorporated foreign business enterprise, including a branch. - T. U.S. person means any person resident in the United States or subject to the jurisdiction of the United States.
+See III.D. - U. U.S. Reporter means the U.S. person that has direct investment in a foreign business enterprise, including a branch.
 The U.S. Reporter is the fully consolidated U.S. domestic enterprise.
-See II.K. - U. United States, when used in a geographic sense, means the several states, the District of Columbia, the Commonwealth of Puerto Rico, and all territories and possessions of the United States.
+See II.K. - V. United States, when used in a geographic sense, means the several states, the District of Columbia, the Commonwealth of Puerto Rico, and all territories and possessions of the United States.

-OPINI.
+III.
 CLARIFICATION OF COVERAGE

-a.
-Determining existence of a foreign affiliate - In general, a U.S. person's foreign operation or activity is considered a foreign affiliate if it is legally or functionally separable from the domestic operations or activities of the U.S. person.
+A. Determining existence of a foreign affiliate - In general, a U.S. person's foreign operation or activity is considered a foreign affiliate if it is legally or functionally separable from the domestic operations or activities of the U.S. person.
 In most cases, it is clear whether the foreign operation or activity constitutes an affiliate.
 For example, if the operation or activity is incorporated abroad - as most are - it is always considered a foreign affiliate.
 Even if it is unincorporated, the foreign operation or activity is usually legally or functionally separable from the U.S. person's domestic operations or activities.
 In cases where it is not clearly separable, the determination of whether the operation or activity constitutes a foreign affiliate is made on a case-by-case basis, depending on the weight of the evidence.